authelia/authelia/docs/content/en/overview/authorization/access-control.md

   - /docs/features/access-control.html
 ---

-__Authelia__ allows to define a fine-grained rule-based access control policies.
+__Authelia__ allows defining fine-grained rules-based access control policies.
 This list of rules is tested against any requests protected by Authelia and defines the level of authentication the user must pass to get authorization to the resource.